feroxcore/feroxcore/README.md

 Proficient in building scalable applications using React.js, Next.js, TypeScript, React Native, and backend frameworks like Node.js, NestJS, FastAPI, Django, and Flask.
 Skilled in microservices, WebSocket/REST APIs, and optimizing PostgreSQL, MongoDB, and Redis pipelines for performance, and reliability.
-Hands-on with AWS, GCP, Docker, and CI/CD pipelines, delivering technically sound, scalable solutions with a collaborative, test driven, and results-oriented approach.
 </p>

 ---